Website visitors rarely wait for a sales rep anymore.

 Some companies only need chat support for website visitors.
 In these situations, lighter platforms can work well.

-Tools such as Intercom or Drift provide messaging and routing features that help support teams respond to questions and connect visitors with sales when needed.
+Tools such as Intercom or HubSpot chat provide messaging and routing features that help support teams respond to questions and connect visitors with sales when needed.

 If you need ABM intelligence